“As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 “To one another” has to do with ministering to each other.
 Verses eight and nine also emphasize the reciprocal relationship of fellow Christians.

 Peter throws forward the phrase “to one another” in the sentence.
 This emphasizes the object of the gift.
-Our gifts are for others, not self.
+Our gifts are for others, not ourselves.
 Gifts are not to terminate in selfish gratification.
 Our gift is from God and for others.

 Ac 13:36, “For David, after he had served his own generation by the will of God, fell asleep, was buried with his fathers, and saw corruption.”

 What a tribute to a man’s life!
 The summary of David’s life is that he served his generation in the will of God.

 Gifts serve no purpose except to serve.